Last updated: August 16th, 2023

 Here’s how to invest in the electric scooter market

-Personally, the last option is the most exciting for anyone who enjoys electric scooters for their own sake, and not strictly as an investment opportunity.
-Might as well monetize what you’re already thinking about!
+Perhaps a better option is to invest your own time into creating a side business around electric scooter media, services, or accessories.
+I believe this is the most exciting option for anyone who enjoys electric scooters for their own sake, and not only as an investment opportunity.
+Why not monetize what you’re already thinking about?!
 This article will end with a few ideas on how to do so.
-First, let’s look at what stock investment options are (and aren’t) available.

 As of writing, the only publicly traded scooter-share companies are parts of larger public companies.
 (There’s one partial exception, which we’ll also cover below.)